my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 4. **Quantifiable**: "Measurable reduction in migration timeline"

 **Concrete Example:**
-*"If a senior architect spends 3 weeks analyzing an application manually, that's $15,000 in labor costs.
+*"If a senior architect spends 3 weeks analysing an application manually, that's $15,000 in labor costs.
 Konveyor does the same analysis in 30 minutes for $50 in compute costs.
 Scale that across 100 applications, and the ROI is clear."*

 ---